PySimpleGUI/PySimpleGUI/readme.md

           [sg.Text(size=(40,1), key='-OUTPUT-')],
 ```

-There are 2 parameters, the `key` we already covered.
+There are two parameters, the `key` we already covered.
 The `size` parameter defines the size of the element in characters.
-In this case, we're indicating that this `Text` element is 40 characters wide, by 1 character high.
-Notice that there is no text string specified which means it'll be blank.
+In this case, we're indicating that this `Text` element is 40 characters wide by 1 character high.
+Notice that there is no text string specified, which means it'll be blank.
 You can easily see this blank row in the window that's created.

 We also added a button,  "Quit".